Mackay Coast Our Future Study

 Consultation has concluded

-The Mackay Coast Our Future study focused on:
+The Mackay Coast Our Future study focuses on:

 • Coastal values: What communities and stakeholders value most about living near the Mackay coast and how we currently use the coast, what we value about our coastlines and how we connect with them.